antoine-coulon/effect-introduction/README.md

 }
 ```

-So how do we come from a description of a computation that will eventually produce a failure to a computation that does not produce failures?
+So now that we are aware of the constraint, how do we come from a description of a computation that will eventually produce a failure to a computation that does not produce failures?
 Dealing with errors in a recoverable fashion is pretty straightforward.

 ```ts
 function multiplyNumberWhenDealingWithError(): Effect.Effect<